Dropshipping is a popular business model that enables entrepreneurs to sell products without owning inventory.

 Would you wait for 2-4 weeks for a sandwich maker that you can also buy in the store next door?

 But what if it’s a special sandwich maker that you've never seen before, and it is also in your favorite color?
 Would you care if it says you might need to wait for 2-4 weeks before it’s in your house?Source: AliExpress Long Shipping Times

 You need to find unique products that cannot be easily found in a physical store.

 So, don't try to sell any day products like toilet paper without having a unique factor.

-Of course, you could still decide to sell mainstream products, but do give your visitors a reason to buy from you.
-Give them a reason to wait longer than if they would have bought it at a store next door, for maybe even cheaper.
+Of course, you could still decide to sell mainstream products, but give your visitors a reason to buy from you.
+Give them a reason to wait longer than if they would have bought it at a store next door, maybe even cheaper.